Global Existence and Diffusive Limits for a Class of Nonlocal Reaction-Diffusion Systems: Examples and Numerical Simulations

 \section{Examples and Numerical Simulations}

-In this section, we provide couple of nonlocal reaction-diffusion systems from applications which satisfy the theorems stated in section \ref{Problem Settings and Statements of Main Results}.
-Then we perform some numeric calculations to illustrate both the diffusive limit and the difference in behavior of solutions to systems with nonlocal diffusion and solutions to systems with local diffusion.
+In this section, we provide some examples of nonlocal reaction-diffusion systems which satisfy the theorems stated in section \ref{Main Results}.
+Then we perform some numeric calculations to illustrate both the diffusive limit and the difference in behavior of solutions to systems with nonlocal diffusion with solutions to systems with local diffusion.